folktale/folktale.github.io/documentation/api/index.md

 Provides functional (persistent and immutable) data structures for representing program data.

- -  [Persistent](data/persistent.html): Fast persistent data structures from ClojureScript by way of [Mori][], with Monad, Functor and Applicative instances, and curried operations.

  -  [Maybe](data/maybe.html): Safe optional values for modelling computations that may fail, or values that might not be available.